vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the late afternoon, I visited Trader Joe's.
 I joined the line outside the store at a little before 3:50 PM.
 I entered the store around 3:52 PM, and checked out at 3:59 PM.
 The clerk was Nick.

+## Sunday June 21

+### Evening visit to Walgreens

+Between 6 PM and 7 PM, I went to the Walgreens at Gilman Street and purchased toilet paper and paper towels.
+I paid by card.